IvoNet/CKAD-resources/README.md

 ## Tips and tricks

 - Practice for speed!
 Speed is what you need...
+- Use commands as much as possible (dry-run) to save time.
+- basic stuff from memory like volume mounts (emptyDir / persistentVolumeClaim)
+- Apply the context command provided at every question!
+- Read carefully
 - To save time you can use variables and aliases to make commands easier and faster to type: